3atwaa/JSplaceholder/README.md

-# NOTE
 -Place the script at the end of your html file or make sure that the document has loaded completely.

 Features :<br />
   -You can style the placeholder with css using the class "ph".<br />